 Day 10 of our Bitesize Nutrition challenge is to check your blood pressure before the end of this month – at a chemist/pharmacy/GP surgery.
 You don’t need appointment and it’s free.
-Just queue as you would do wanting to buy something and when you get to the front ask if someone can check your blood pressure.
+When you get to the front of the queue ask if someone can check your blood pressure.

 It’s simple.
 Most people don’t have any high blood pressure symptoms, so don’t wait for some to appear – they wont!

-1/3rd of people have high blood pressure and half of those don’t know it….
+1/3rd of people in UK have high blood pressure and 1/2 of those don’t know it….
 So if you’d like to reduce your risk of stroke or heart attack check it out.

 What should your blood pressure be?

-Hypertension (high blood pressure) is a result greater than 140/90mmHg.
-Systolic is the top number and is force at which your heart pumps blood around your body.
+Hypertension (high blood pressure) is blood pressure greater than 140/90mmHg.
+Systolic is the top number and is the force at which your heart pumps blood around your body.
 The bottom number is your diastolic and is the pressure at rest between beats.
 Ideally it should be 120/70mmHg.

 Buy your own blood pressure monitor